 Misspellings strengthen passwords, and make them more memorable.
 For example, a strong password could be “t3chn0!oggy” because it contains letters, numbers, and a special character.
 The password is easily remembered due to its misspelling.

 Changing Your Password

-To change your password, navigate to the Washington College Account Self Service Page (selfservice.washcoll.edu/self-service).
-Alternatively, you can log in to Zimbra, choose Preferences and click the Change Password button under the General tab.
+To change your password, navigate to the Washington College Account Self Service Page (selfservice.washcoll.edu).
+Alternatively, click WC Account Self Service on the login page for Faculty/Staff or Students.

 Every 90 days you will be prompted to change your password when your password is five days from expiring.
-You will also get a reminder four days before your password expires.
-Each time you change your password, it will be logged.
+You will also get a reminder each day until your password expires.
 You will not be able to use the same password for the next three password changes.
 Please help us protect the campus community - and you - online by changing your password frequently.

 For questions about passwords, please contact the HelpDesk at 410-778-7777.